-After evaluation of the design of Acticule as the basis for determining its variability in applying the variable interest entity model, the Company believes that Acticule was a variable interest entity ("VIE"), and the Company is the primary beneficiary, due to the Company has the power to ultimately direct the activities and significantly affect its economic performance, as well as the obligation to absorb losses or the right to receive benefit from Acticule that could potentially be significant to Acticule.
-Therefore, the financial statement of Acticule was consolidated by the Company since the first loan drawn down to Acticule on July 28, 2017.
+After evaluation of the design of Acticule as the basis for determining its variability in applying the variable interest entity model, the Group believes that Acticule was a VIE, and the Group is the primary beneficiary, due to the Group has the power to ultimately direct the activities and significantly affect its economic performance, as well as the obligation to absorb losses or the right to receive benefit from Acticule that could potentially be significant to Acticule.
+Therefore, the financial statement of Acticule was consolidated by the Group since the first loan drawn down to Acticule on July 28, 2017.

-On December 22, 2017, Acticule accepted the election made by the Company to convert the entire loan of \$1,000,000 into shares in Acticule.
-After the conversion, the Company held approximately 100% equity interest of Acticule, which ceased to be a VIE but consolidated by the Company under the voting interest entity model thereafter.
+On December 22, 2017, Acticule accepted the election made by the Group to convert the entire loan of \$1,000,000 into shares in Acticule.
+After the conversion, the Group held approximately 100% equity interest of Acticule, which ceased to be a VIE but consolidated by the Group under the voting interest entity model thereafter.